yoga for beginners

-Often, this will depend on what style of Yoga you have chosen to practice.
-Many people are not sure what style of Yoga they are about to embark upon so we often advise them to purchase a good, all round mat that will be suitable for most types of Yoga.
-A good choice of yoga mat, suitable for most types of yoga would be the Asana Yoga Mat.
-This yoga mat is durable, has great grip, offers good cushioning, is machine washable and great value.
-We have many other yoga mats available that you may prefer as your mat is a very personal choice.
-Call us for yoga mat advice, or ask your teacher.
+A yoga mat is important because it provides a stable base on which you can practice.
+Your choice of mat will depend to some extent on what style of yoga you have chosen to practice, though if you are a beginner most mats will be suitable to get you started.
+A good choice of yoga mat, suitable for most types of yoga would be the Asana Yoga Mat or the Rishikesh Yoga Mat.
+These mats are classed as classic 'sticky mats' and so have great grip, are durable, offer good cushioning, are machine washable and great value.
+We have many other yoga mats available with different designs that you may prefer as your mat is a very personal choice.
+Call us for yoga mat advice, or ask your teacher if you have one.
 You can view our full range of yoga mats here. . .

-Like most forms of exercise, you need clothing that will allow you to move and stretch easily without 'riding up' to reveal your tummy or other bits of you that you'd rather keep fully clothed!
-Some styles of yoga make you sweat more than others which is why people tend to wear a vest or camisole style top.
+Like most forms of exercise, you need clothing that will allow you to move and stretch easily without being restrictive.
+You may wish to choose clothing that won't ride up to reveal bits of you that you'd rather keep fully clothed.
+Bear in mind that some yoga poses eventually require you to be inverted.
+Some styles of yoga make you sweat more than others and some people tend to wear a vest or camisole style top for this reason.
 Generally, people prefer to be able to move their arms and legs freely without excess fabric getting in the way.
-Natural fabrics or clothing made up of mainly natural fabrics with just a little bit of elasticity seems to work the best as they allow your body to breathe.
-Man made fibres tend to be 'slippery' and are not always ideal, particularly if your teacher is trying to adjust you in a pose.
+Natural fabrics or clothing made up of mainly natural fabrics with just a little bit of elasticity seem to work the best as they allow your body to breathe.
+Man made fibres can be 'slippery' and are not always ideal, particularly if your teacher is trying to adjust you in a pose.
 We have chosen our range of yoga clothing with all of the above in mind and have tried and tested all of our clothing both for men and women.
 You can see our range of yoga clothing for men and women here. . .

 There are many other pieces of equipment available that may be useful and may support you in your yoga journey.
 For example, some teachers may advise the use of props, blocks or bricks to help you to achieve a pose or straps to help you 'bind' in a pose.
 There are blankets which are useful for relaxation after your yoga practice, for mediation or for rollling or folding to use as a soft 'bolster'.
-As your yoga progresses, you may well find out for yourself what type of equipment and clothing you prefer, so over the years your choices will change.
+As your yoga progresses, you may well find out for yourself what type of equipment and clothing you prefer.
 Don't forget, if you'd like some advice about any of our products, you can either email or telephone us and someone will be always happy to help you.